Berberine is a compound extracted from various plants including barberries and Rhizoma Coptidis, an Asian herb used in traditional Chinese medicine.

 In isolated human cells, berberine was able to reduce markers of senescence, a state in which cells are no longer able to divide and may instead contribute to tissue ageing by producing harmful inflammatory mediators and signalling molecules.
 The same study also found that berberine could extend the lifespan of naturally aged mice by 16%.
 Another study found that berberine extended lifespan in fruit flies.

 Multiple systematic reviews and meta-analyses of the effects of berberine have been conducted.
-In 2012, an analysis of fourteen randomised trials (1068 participants) found that berberine increased insulin sensitivity in with similar efficacy to oral drugs such as .
-Berberine also reduced overall .
+In 2012, an analysis of fourteen randomised trials (1068 participants) found that berberine increased insulin sensitivity in diabetics with similar efficacy to oral drugs such as metformin.
+Berberine also reduced overall cholesterol.
 However, said trials were generally of poor quality and of insufficient duration to assess the longer term effects of berberine.

-In addition to its effects on lipid and improve cardiac health and reduce blood pressure, though these effects are less well documented.levels, there is also evidence that berberine may
+In addition to its effects on lipid and glucose levels, there is also evidence that berberine may improve cardiac health and reduce blood pressure, though these effects are less well documented.

 Berberine appears to have potency similar to many pharmaceuticals, but its long term safety compared with these has not been rigorously evaluated, particularly in terms of long-term consumption.
 While no serious side effects have been documented, it does have harmful interactions with some drugs such as warfrin and possibly macrolide antibiotics, and so a doctor’s guidance should be sought before taking berberine.